Kia ProCeed Review 2025: Price, specs & boot space

 The Kia ProCeed hasn't been specifically tested by Euro NCAP for safety, but the closely related Ceed was awarded five stars in 2019 - the maximum score.

 Standard safety kit includes Forward Collision Assist that can detect pedestrians and cyclists, a driver attention warning, lane keeping assist and high beam assist.
-You also get something called Leading Vehicle Departure Warning, which reminds you that the car in front has moved off and you need to pay attention again.
+You also get something called lane keep and departure assistance, plenty of airbags, Isofix child seat mounts, and Leading Vehicle Departure Warning to let you know when the car in front is pulling forward in traffic queues.

 MPG and fuel costs: what does a Kia ProCeed cost to run?

-"There's no diesel or hybrid options on the Kia ProCeed - even a mild hybrid is absent - but fuel economy is reasonable."
+"There's no diesel or hybrid options on the Kia ProCeed when you buy new - even a mild hybrid is absent - but fuel economy is reasonable."

-Quoted WLTP fuel economy for the Kia ProCeed in 1.5 T-GDI form is 48.7mpg combined for the manual, and 47.9mpg for the automatic.
-From our experience that seems to be a pretty realistic figure, and a pretty good one given the ProCeed comes with no mild hybrid assistance like many rivals.
+Quoted WLTP fuel economy for the Kia ProCeed in 1.5 T-GDI form is 47.9mpg combined for the manual and automatic.
+From our experience, that seems to be a pretty realistic figure, and a pretty good one given the ProCeed comes with no mild hybrid assistance like many rivals.

 Many alternatives do have the option of either diesel or full/plug-in hybrid power, however, making them more affordable to run.
 Then again, the ProCeed is significantly cheaper to buy than many alternatives.
-Also, there was a diesel version offered on the pre-facelift model if you're buying used.
+Also, there was a diesel version offered on the pre-facelift model if you're buying used that offered a claimed combined economy of up to 67.3mpg.

 The Kia ProCeed in used form was at its cheapest to insure as a diesel, where it sat in group 12.
 The 1.4-litre petrol was in group 14, while the ProCeed GT was in group 21.

-As of 2022, the sole 1.5-litre petrol option puts the ProCeed in group 15, or 16 with the automatic gearbox.
-Those are identical groups to the Ceed on which its based, which is handy and makes it pretty competitive on running costs.
+The current 1.5-litre petrol option puts the ProCeed in group 13 for the manual or 14 with the automatic gearbox, making it pretty competitive on running costs.

 "The Kia ProCeed is good value both as a new and used buy, the latter partly because it's a bit under-the-radar"

-That's less than £1,000 more than a standard Kia Ceed with the same engine and trim level, which seems pretty good value for the extra space and style on offer.
-Although Kia does offer accessories and styling extra to specify, the only other optional extra is the paint colour as the ProCeed comes fully loaded.
+Although Kia does offer accessories and styling extra to specify, the only notable optional extra is the paint colour as the ProCeed comes fully loaded.

-There's significantly less ProCeeds on the used market than there is Ceeds, which means the former should hold its value a little better.
-Yet because it's so cheap to buy in the first place there's some good deals out there.
-A 2020 ProCeed with the 1.4-litre T-GDI petrol engine in GT-Line trim starts at £18,000 with 10,000 miles on the clock.
+There are significantly less ProCeeds on the used market than there are Ceeds, which means the former should hold its value a little better.
+Yet because it's so cheap to buy in the first place there are some good deals out there.
+A 2020 ProCeed with the 1.4-litre T-GDI petrol engine or 1.6-litre turbodiesel in GT-Line trim starts at £12,000 with 40,000 miles on the clock.

-However, if you want more kit including leather/suede trim, a wireless phone charger and a JBL sound system upgrade you'll need to look at GT-Line S variants on the used market, or the more powerful ProCeed GT.
+However, if you want more kit including 18-inch wheels, sunroof, leather/suede trim, electric driver's seat adjust, a wireless phone charger, 12.3-inch digital dash, and a JBL sound system upgrade you'll need to look at GT-Line S variant.

 Ask the heycar experts: common questions